aslamshkh/Mobile-Sales-Dashboard/README.md

 ## Data Overview

 This project is based on a publicly available dataset from a Github repositry.
-The dataset contains 3835 records and 14 columns, each representing key attributes of mobile phone sales such as transaction details, customer ratings, payment methods, brand, and product specifications.
+The dataset contains 3835 records and 14 columns, each representing key attributes of mobile phone sales such as transaction details, customer ratings, brand, and product specifications.

 ## Dataset Summary